Hypothetical (TV series): Format

+Podcast

+In 2022, a podcast version of the show was released, wherein a guest host asks Widdicombe and Acaster hypothetical questions.

 Production

 Hypothetical was devised by Widdicombe with Matthew Crosby and Tom Craine, who also act as writers.
+It was an outgrowth of Widdicombe's use of hypothetical questions to make conversation while touring.
 The initial idea of the show was pitched via a WhatsApp conversation, and subsequently developed by London-based Hat Trick Productions and commissioned as a UKTV Original for Dave by Richard Watsham, UKTV's director of commissioning and Steve North, genre general manager for entertainment and comedy, in July 2018.
 Joe McVey was announced as executive producer alongside Stu Mather at Hat Trick Productions with Sophie Le Good as producer.
 From series 2 Henry Paker was also a writer on the show.

+The programme is written by Widdicombe, Tom Craine, Matthew Crosby and Henry Paker.
+The hypothetical questions are not targeted at specific panelists.
+Guests turn up without prepared material.

 The show is filmed in front of a live audience at Pinewood Studios.
 The first series was filmed in August and September 2018.
 Acaster and Widdicombe have previously worked together, with Acaster appearing often as a guest on Widdicombe's XFM (now Radio X) show.

 Widdicombe said of the TV show, and working with Acaster:“I have spent the last decade of my life annoying other comics with these questions in cars and dressing rooms so I am delighted Dave have allowed me to claim that I was in fact researching a show and not just wasting everyone’s time.
 More to the point I cannot wait to work alongside the man who makes me laugh more than anyone else in comedy.
 I just hope this goes better than our 2009 Edinburgh show (one star, Three Weeks magazine).”This 2009 Edinburgh show was the work of Widdicombe, Acaster and Nick Helm, and, according to Widdicombe, the criticism they received for it was read out during filming of Hypothetical to warm up the audience.

 The announcement of Hypothetical caused controversy due to a perceived similarity to the Danielle Ward podcast Do The Right Thing which had been made into a television pilot but not commissioned.

+Series three was filmed under social distancing restrictions due to the COVID-19 pandemic, while series four had a looser restriction on the size of the audience.

+It was announced in June 2023 that the programme had been cancelled.